Member Organizations

 International Standards on Auditing

-Auditing standards outlined in Act LXXV of 2007 on the Chamber of Hungarian Auditors, the Activities of Auditors, and on the Public Oversight of Auditors are applicable in Hungary.
-Audits must be conducted in accordance with auditing standards that have generally been accepted internationally—further defined as ISA issued by the IAASB—that are prepared, translated, and issued by the Hungarian Chamber of Auditors (MKVK) with approval by the Auditors’ Public Oversight Authority.
+Statutory audit requirements in Hungary are established under Act LXXV of 2007 on the Chamber of Hungarian Auditors, the Activities of Auditors, and on the Public Oversight of Auditors, which requires audits to be conducted in accordance with auditing standards generally accepted internationally.
+In practice, International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board (IAASB) are translated and issued for application in Hungary by the Hungarian Chamber of Auditors (MKVK), subject to approval by the public oversight authority.

 -